Housing & Dining

-Students can choose between a traditional style residence hall, or an apartment style residence hall, like this one, Gramercy Green, where students have a shared kitchen.
+Students may reside in a traditional or apartment style residence hall, like this one, Gramercy Green, where students have a shared kitchen.

 Here, students share a spacious triple in Brittany Hall.

-The dining hall at Hayden, on Washington Square West, is rumored to have the best cookies on campus.
+The dining hall at Lipton, on Washington Square West, is rumored to have the best cookies on campus.

 With a Starbucks on campus, and plenty of other places within blocks, there's always a new place to study or grab a snack.

 Residence halls have dedicated building staff, and 24 hour security.
-Shown here: Greenwich Hotel's front lobby.
+Shown here: Greenwich Hall's front lobby.

-Students in apartment-style residence halls share a kitchen, like this one in Coral Towers.
+Students in apartment-style residence halls share a kitchen.
+This one is in Coral Towers.

-NYU dining halls offer options for everyone, including salad bars (like the one at Kimmel MarketPlace, above), the Kosher Eatery, and a wide range of international cuisine.
+Dining halls offer multiple options, including salad bars, the Kosher Eatery, and a wide range of international cuisine.

-NYU’s newest residence hall and home to over 700 first-year students, located in the Union Square/East Village area of NYC.
+Enjoy the view from Founders Hall, home to over 700 first-year students, located in thee Union Square/East Village area of NYC.

 India, Jordan, Spain, Egypt, Turkey, the United Kingdom — shall we go on?
 This is just a sampling of the countries and cultures found at any one time in a residence hall on our Abu Dhabi campus.
 Throw in a surrounding community comprised of more than 150 different nationalities, and you get a diverse learning experience unlike any other.